 Measures for minimizing turbidity plumes and release of contaminants should be identified which include water quality objectives to be maintained during dredging activities.
-The potential rate of sedimentation within adjacent navigation channels as a consequence of the proposed dredging should be discussed.
+The potential rate of sedimentation within adjacent navigation channels as a consequence of the proposed dredging should be discussed and any likely impacts to the Ramsar wetland should be discussed.